 photo © Em Papineau

-Em Papineau is a white, queer, disabled, Québécois femme and a dance artist, musician, athlete, and nonpracticing barista.
+Em Papineau, a white, queer, disabled, Québécois femme, is a dance artist, musician, athlete, and full-time baker.
 Em grew up dancing to music videos by pop stars and memorizing and inventing television ad jingles.
 After moving to Portland, ME (land of the Wabanaki) at age 8, Em danced at Casco Bay Movers under the direction of Kate Marchessault and performed in works by Dante Brown, Meredith Lyons, and Allie James through Portland Youth Dance.
 Em's solo, With Pulp, has been presented at Queerly Contemporary Festival at Manhattan's 14th Street Y, as well as Smith College.
 Em received a BA in Dance and Religion at Smith.
 Through the Five College Dance Department, Em performed in works by David Dorfman, Chris Aiken, Doug Varone, Xan Burley + Alex Springer, Jenna Riegel, and Dante Brown and was a recipient of the Five College Dance Department's Virginia J. Wagner Scholarship.
-Em is the Youth Programs Coordinator at School for Contemporary Dance and Thought.

 Sofia says: Em plays over a dozen instruments!